jlordiales/jlordiales.github.io/_posts/2015-01-23-docker-consul.md

 # Consul
 Consul came out of [Hashicorp](https://hashicorp.com/), the same company behind popular tools like [Vagrant](https://www.vagrantup.com/) and [Packer](https://www.packer.io/).
-They are pretty good at creating Devops friendly tools so I take some time to play around with anything they come up with.
+They are pretty good at creating DevOps friendly tools so I take some time to play around with anything they come up with.
 Consul has several components that provide different functionalities but in a nutshell is a highly distributed and highly available tool for service